s12409/yolov7_detect_person_bird/README.md

  yolo test

 You need to change the your own object classes and names first in anchors and predict.py according to your need.

 Training result prediction requires the use of two files, namely yolo.py and predict.py.

+The output detection video stores at img file.

 <button onclick="copyCode()">Copy code</button>